section-engineering-education/engineering-education/content/articles/building-spotify-recommendation-engine/index.md

 ![application-page](/engineering-education/building-spotify-recommendation-engine/spotify-api.png)

 Finally, go to the edit settings options and add your localhost URL.
 It will be used for user authentication later.
 And now we are all set to implement a Spotify-based playlist recommender system.
+For more information on Spotify Web API and its usability, you can refer to this [blog](https://stmorse.github.io/journal/spotify-api.html) by Steven Morse, which explains the above process in more detail.

 ### Implementation